 Tips for Faculty and Staff

-Know that you can’t promise complete confidentiality, but the University will respect privacy.
-University policy requires faculty and staff to report sexual misconduct to a Trained Responder (listed below).
-Reporting to a Trained Responder ensures that students, faculty, and staff are connected with appropriate resources and helps to protect the campus community.
-Trained Responders treat reports as confidentially as possible, consistent with the need for the University to respond.
+University policy requires faculty and staff to report sexual misconduct to the Title IX Coordinator.
+Reporting ensures that students, faculty, and staff are connected with appropriate resources and helps to protect the campus community.

 If you think a student is going to tell you something about sexual misconduct: